Moradnejad/StackOverflow-Questions-Quality-Dataset/README.md

 # StackOverflow-Questions-Quality-Dataset

-This is an original dataset, made publicly available for researchers.

 We collected 60,000 Stack Overflow questions from 2016-2020 and classified them into three categories:

 1. HQ: High-quality posts without a single edit.